 each drug and drug category.
 Interactions with other drugs and

-botanicals as well as a description of the nutrients which are
+botanicals as well as a description of the nutrients that are

 depleted by each of the drugs will be covered.
 Drug actions on